10 Best Data Visualization Projects of 2017

 It’s Not Your Imagination.
 Summers Are Getting Hotter.

 Nadja Popovich and Adam Pearce used a histogram to visualize summer temperatures, which is not easy to do for a wide audience.
 I think they pull it off with a combination of animation and annotation.
+Explaining statistical diagrams really is a New York Times forte.
+See also you-draw-the-line, the tax scatterplot, and the cost of Hurricane Harvey bubble plot.
 [See the Project / On FlowingData]

 Honorable Mention